gardener/gardener/docs/concepts/resource-manager.md

   no identity is used
 - empty string: no cluster identity is used (completely cluster local scenarios)

-The format of the origin annotation with a cluster id is &lt;cluster id&gt;:&lt;namespace&gt;/&lt;objectname&gt;.
+By default cluster id is not used.
+If cluster id is specified the format is `<cluster id>:<namespace>/<objectname>`.

-The default for the cluster id is the empty value (do not use cluster id).
+In addition to the origin annotation, all objects managed by the resource manager get a dedicated label `resources.gardener.cloud/managed-by`.
+This label can be used to describe these objects with a [selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).
+By default it is set to "gardener", but this can be overwritten by setting the `--managed-by-label` option.

 ### Garbage Collector For Immutable `ConfigMap`s/`Secret`s